cbokpark/cbokpark.github.io/_pages/about.md

 ---

 I am a research scientist at Papago, NAVER Corp.
-My research interest has focused on machine learning for natural language processing and the saptio-temporal modeling.
+My research interest has focused on machine learning for natural language processing and the spatio-temporal modeling.
 I am also interested in visualizing machine learning models and Human-in-the-loop Machine learning.
 I received B.S and M.S in Computer Science at Korea University.
 During M.S degree, I was advised by professor [Jaegul Choo](https://sites.google.com/site/jaegulchoo/).

 Publications
 ======